colinta/extra/README.md

   fn is-divisible-by-3(num: Int) =>
     num % 3 == 0 and num < max

-  -- curly brackets are required in `if` expressions, but they surround the entire -- expression.
-This is actually an "external argument" syntax that can be used to -- create your own DSLs evens = if (max == 10) {
+  -- curly brackets are required in `if` expressions, but they surround the -- entire expression.
+This is actually a function passing syntax that can be -- used to create your own DSLs. evens = if (max == 10) {
   then:
     [2, 4, 6, 8, 10]